 Care & Treatment

 Some causes of hearing loss can be treated medically or surgically.
-However, most hearing loss in older adults is treated with strategies to improve communication, devices to amplify the sound (such as hearing aids), or both.
+However, most hearing loss in older adults is treated with a combination of strategies to improve communication and devices to amplify sound (such as hearing aids).

 Hearing Assistance Technologies

 - Microphones and transmitters that you put close to the sound source (like your TV).
 They transmit the sound to a receiver and headphones or earpieces, usually wirelessly.

 - Personal pocket devices that amplify sounds closest to you, such as conversation, while reducing background noise.
 The devices are about the size of a business card, with about 100 hours of battery life.
 You clip it onto your belt, slip it into a pocket, or wear it around your neck, where it transmits the sound to headphones or earbuds.